JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8017 days**.

-And here is a just a random fact -  **To produce a dozen eggs, a hen has to eat about four pounds of feed**.
+And here is a just a random fact -  **In the United States, approximately 50 million people fish per year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)